-We value and care for our environment.
+4.05 We value and care for our environment.

 The Parramatta River and bushland is a source of pride for our community.
 Maintaining a healthy bushland and river not only provides habitat for plants and animals, but also makes our City a more enjoyable place to live, rest and play.
-Caring for our environment helps contribute to a liveable city, and improves sustainability and productivity.
-More energy efficient buildings attract significant businesses and investors, and good indoor and outdoor environments contribute to improved wellbeing.
+Caring for our contribute to improved environment helps contribute to a liveable city, and improves sustainability and productivity.
+More energy efficient buildings attract significant businesses and investors, and good indoor and outdoor environments wellbeing.
 As our population grows, reducing our waste, water and energy will help lessen our impact on our surrounds, meaning our City is more sustainable in the long term.

-Community Outcomes Strategic Actions Council's role G.1 We have a healthy G.1.1 Enhance the health of D, P, A network of green space Parramatta River and DPA its and waterways throughout tributaries and advocate for integrated our City water cycle management.
-G.1 We have a healthy G.1.2 Protect and increase the quality D, P network of green space of our natural environment, bushland and waterways throughout and biodiversity. our City G.2 We can all enjoy and G.2.1 Improve the functionality and D connect with our environmental performance of our environment parks, sportsgrounds and recreational areas.
-G.3 Our City is sustainable G.3.1 Transition to net zero carbon D, P, A and known for its emissions solutions in the City and environmental leadership community.
-G.3 Our City is sustainable G.3.2 Foster the circular economy to D, P, A and known for its provide innovative solutions to environmental leadership resource use and management.
-G.4 We are a resilient City, G.4.1 Embed city resilience and D, P, A supporting the future of climate change adaptation, by our community and preparing for key climate hazards environment such as flooding and urban heat.
+Community Outcomes Strategic Actions Council's role G.1 We have a healthy network of green space and waterways throughout our G.1.1 Enhance the health of Parramatta River and its tributaries and advocate for integrated water cycle management.
+D P A City G.1.2 Protect and increase the quality of our natural environment, bushland and biodiversity.
+DP G.2 We can all enjoy and connect with our environment G.2.1 Improve the functionality and environmental performance of our parks, sportsgrounds and recreational areas.
+D G.3 Our City is sustainable and known for its G.3.1 Transition to net zero carbon emissions solutions in the City and community.
+DPA environmental leadership G.3.2 Foster the circular economy to provide innovative solutions to resource use and management.
+D P A G.4 We are a resilient City, supporting the future of our community and environment G.4.1 Embed city resilience and climate change adaptation, by preparing for key climate hazards such as flooding and urban heat.
+D P A

-Outcome Indicator Target

-G.1 Community satisfaction with the Maintain or increase on previous

-availability of parks, bushland and results.

-other green spaces.

-Outcome Indicator Target

-G.2 Percentage of people who report Maintain or increase on previous

-enjoying a local public place. results.

-G.3 Community emissions per capita 50% emissions reduction by

-per year.
-2030

-70% emissions reduction by 2038 (based on 2015 levels).

-G.4 LGA vegetation cover (includes Increase vegetation cover to

-tree canopy, grasses and shrub 40% by 2038.

-layers).

-LGA tree canopy cover to 40%

-by 2050.
+Outcome Indicator Target G.1 Community satisfaction with the availability of parks, bushland and other green spaces.
+Maintain or increase on previous results.
+G.2 Percentage of people who report enjoying a local public place.
+Maintain or increase on previous results.
+G.3 Community emissions per capita per year.
+50% emissions reduction by 2030 70% emissions reduction by 2038 (based on 2015 levels).
+G.4 LGA vegetation cover (includes tree canopy, grasses and shrub layers).
+Increase vegetation cover to 40% by 2038.
+LGA tree canopy cover to 40% by 2050.

-- Committee for Sydney
+- ⊕ Committee for Sydney

-- Greater Cities Commission
+- ⊕ Greater Cities Commission

 - NSW Department of Planning and Environment

-- NSW Environmental Protection Authority
+- Protection Authority

-- NSW Office of Environment and Heritage Parramatta River Catchment Group
+- and Heritage Parramatta River Catchment ⊕ Group

-- Resilient Sydney South Sydney Regional
+- South Sydney Regional

 - Organisation of Councils Sydney Water

-- Western Sydney Regional

 - Organisation of Councils